 The desire to deviate from your higher wisdom is common if your ego is not on the same page.
 Instead, the ego may produce an emotion that will deter you from following through with your higher self's intuitive guidance, and, in some cases, the objecting feeling will be so loud that you won't hear the initial guidance at all.

-Remember, if you repeatedly get a neutral nudge to take specific actions, you are most likely getting direct guidance from your higher self or God.
+Remember, if you repeatedly get a neutral nudge to take specific actions, you are most likely getting direct guidance from a beneficial spiritual source such as your higher self or God.

 Paying attention to nagging knowings and their subsequent feelings is fruitful because your higher self and God will be relentless when a change is for your highest good.
-They will not leave you alone and will consistently give you information until you make positive changes, even if it takes a lifetime.
+They will not leave you alone and consistently guide you to be the most authentic version of yourself.